Hercules (wrestler): Early appearances (1985–1986)

-The Heenan Family (1986–1988)
+Heenan Family (1986–1988)

 In late 1986, however, his contract was "sold" by Slick to fellow heel manager Bobby "The Brain" Heenan.
 Soon after, he dropped "Hernandez" from his ringname (though some commentators such as Gorilla Monsoon still occasionally referred to him as Hernandez), as well as the Roman gladiator-style vest and wrist bands he wore during his ring entrance.
 He began carrying a long steel chain to the ring and re-emerged with a more muscular physique.
 On November 29, 1986 Saturday Night's Main Event VIII, Hercules received a shot at the WWF Heavyweight Championship, facing champion Hulk Hogan.
 Although he was able to put Hogan in the "Hercules backbreaker" torture rack, he lost by pinfall in what was arguably the biggest match of his wrestling career.

 Also in the fall of 1986, Hercules rekindled a feud with Billy Jack Haynes that went back through every promotion the two were ever in together, including the WWF earlier in 1986.
 As part of the feud, Hercules started using Haynes' finishing move, the full nelson submission hold, as his finisher.
 On an episode of WWF Wrestling Challenge, Heenan called out Haynes saying he would like to see him get out of Hercules' version of the hold.
 Haynes promptly answered the challenge and was waiting for Hercules to apply the hold when Heenan appeared to have second thoughts.
 Haynes grew tired of the charade and shoved Heenan.
 This gave Hercules the opening he needed to clothesline Haynes.
 Haynes was unable to defend himself and Hercules applied the full nelson.
 When Haynes began powering out of the hold, Heenan kicked him in the abdomen and Hercules released the hold.
 This incident set the stage for their match at WrestleMania III at the Pontiac Silverdome in front of a reported 93,173 fans.
 The momentum swung back and forth throughout the contest until Haynes attempted to apply the full nelson; both men tumbled to the floor after Hercules reached the ropes.
 Haynes applied the full nelson on the floor as both men were counted out.
 Heenan broke the hold by driving a knee into the back of Haynes, who then turned his attention to Heenan and chased him into the ring, allowing Hercules to blindside him with a shot to the head with his steel chain wrapped around his fist, causing Haynes to bleed profusely (a closeup shot of Haynes on the mat clearly showed him "blading" himself in order to draw blood).
 The feud culminated some weeks later in a chain match that saw Hercules as the victor.